 My main hobbies are reading, going to museums and galleries, traveling, and exercising.
 I especially like to run and kickbox.
 You don’t want to corner me in a dark alley!

 Q: What are your favorite books and authors?

 I love reading historical fiction and nonfiction.
 I also love graphic novels (I have a huge collection).
 My favorite author when I was a child: Dr. Seuss.
 As an adolescent: Judy Blume.
-These days I don’t have a favorite author, just favorite types of books.
+My very favorite book as a teen was A Tree Grows in Brooklyn.
+These days I don’t have a favorite author, I just love reading everything.

 Q: How did you decide to become a cartoonist?

 I’ve always loved comics and cartoons.
 Growing up, my brother had a big collection of Mad Magazines and Archie comic books, as well as comic strip collections.
 I used to swipe them and read them.
 He was not happy about that…especially when I embellished those Archies with my own drawings.

 I created many of my own comics as well.
 I even teamed up with another kid on our block and we’d draw pages and pages of comics after school every day.
 In high school and college, I did strips for the school newspaper.
 I was an illustration major in college, and I noticed I kept doing my assignments in more and more of a cartoony fashion.
 That’s really when I realized I wanted to become a cartoonist.
 In fact, for my senior project, I created a large-scale comic book.
 I even created the school’s first (and maybe only) cartoon independent study.